 Can SBA loans be used for payroll purposes?

-Yes, the Small Business Administration (SBA) has several loans that can be used for payroll and other business expenses, including the 7(a) loan and microloans.
+Yes, the Small Business Administration (SBA) has several loans that you could use for payroll and related expenses.
+These include 7(a) loans and SBA Express loans.

 What does it take to qualify for payroll loans?

 That will depend on the type of payroll loan you plan to apply for.
-If you opt for a short-term business loan from an online lender, you will generally need a personal credit score in the 600s, have been in business for at least one year, and be able to provide proof of business income.
+If you opt for a short-term business loan from an online lender, you will generally need to show a personal credit score in the 600s, have at least one year of business history, and provide proof of business income.

 How exactly do payroll loans work?

-How payroll loans work will depend on the type of loan you’re seeking.
-However, they generally work like any other type of short-term business financing.
-A lender forwards you a lump sum of capital that you pay back (plus interest) in installments, which may be daily, weekly, or monthly, over the loan’s term.
-In this case, the money you borrow is used for the specific purpose of paying your employees.
+The details of a payroll loan will depend on the type of loan you want.
+However, in general, payroll loans work like any other type of short-term business financing.
+A lender forwards you a lump sum of capital that you agree to pay back (plus interest) in installments — which may be daily, weekly, or monthly — during the loan’s term.
+In the case of a payroll loan, the money you borrow is used for the specific purpose of paying your employees.

 Photo credit: iStock/sasirin pamai